 – Each step in RED-MAP is important, as is the order of the steps.

-– Suggested phrases are adapted to the person or family, place of care and context of the discussion.
+– We adapt suggested phrases in each step to the person or family, their situation, place of care, and phase of illness.

 – Always refer to the person by name when talking with their family or a close friend.

 – If talking with people by phone: check you have the right person; ask if it is a good time; speak slowly in shorter sentences; keep checking what’s been understood and how people are.

 – Ask for help and support from colleagues, senior staff or a specialist.
 Seek a second opinion, if needed.